Introduction to Bacon & the Art of Living

 -> Reduction (losing oxygen atoms)

 One way to create nitric oxide is by removing oxygen atoms.
-We remove one of the three oxygen atoms from nitrate (NOOO) and get nitrite (NOO).
-In the name, the “a” is replaced with an “i”, and nitrite has one less oxygen atom than nitrate.
-If we remove one more oxygen atom from nitrite (NOO) we get nitric oxide (NO), the primary curing molecule.
+We remove one of the three oxygen atoms from nitrate (NOOO), and we get nitrite (NOO).
+In the name, the “a” is replaced with an “i” and, nitrite has one less oxygen atom than nitrate.
+If we remove one more oxygen atom from nitrite (NOO) we get nitric oxide (NO) which is the primary curing molecule.

-So, let’s review the simple but essential chemistry.
+So, let’s review the simple but important chemistry.
 Don’t worry about trying to remember these.
-We will refer to them so often that you will quickly recognise them when we are done.
+We will refer to them so many times that you will easily remember them when we are done.

 NOOO or (NO3–) = Nitrate or Saltpetre